 The decision whether to circumcise a newborn male is affected by parents’ values and beliefs and should be made by parents after a discussion of the benefits and harms.
 Family physicians should provide this information in an unbiased manner, and the parents’ decision should be respected.

 Circumcision is preferably performed in the newborn period.
 When circumcision is performed, topical or local anesthesia techniques should be used to minimize newborn discomfort.
-(2013 COD) (April 2018 BOD)
+(2013 COD) (2018 COD)